Nartek01/Nightingale-Docker/README.md

 *Remember that since it uses steamCMD it boot time is really slow so don't forget to `$ docker logs -f nightingale` (default container name), so you know if the software is in boot up process/verify process or if it truly crashed.*

  **- Step 1.** Specify the port in the docker-compose.yml
- **- Step 2.** Duplicate the ExampleServerSetting.ini to ServerSetting.ini and add -Port=7778
+ **- Step 2.** Duplicate the ExampleServerSettings.ini to ServerSettings.ini and add -Port=7778
  **- Step 3.** Start the server and look for "7778", it should state that the server launched successfully on port 7778 or that the server can launch on port 7778 since it's being used by another process or something similar.
 # Nightingale Docker